Browse below for posts pertaining to the following topics on the individual level:

-Easy formula and explanation for paying off your house in roughly half the time, saving on interest and getting to freedom faster.
+Pay off your house in roughly half the time, saving on interest and getting to freedom faster.
+Easy formula and explanation.
 Free calculator included.

 This uncomplicated, efficient method will slash decades worth of debt into a few short years no mater if you have hundreds of debts or just one.

 Buying the second house can be as emotional a the first.
 Here are some things to consider to reign in your excitement and make a sound decision.

 Your Turn!
 What is stopping you from learning more about finances?